finnito/blog/content/posts/2021-07-11-lake-angelus/index.md

   <figcaption>(📷: Finn LeSueur) Speargrass Hut</figcaption>
 </figure>

 From there, the track mainly sidles along the valley towards Mt Robert Carpark.
-While very beautiful, unfortunately we were running out of legs and motivation, and were mostly powered by the occasional grumble.
+While very beautiful, we were running out of legs and motivation and were mostly powered by the occasional grumble.
 Nevertheless, __we made it out after another 2:45, taking the day total to around 5:10__.

 All in all, a beautiful trip that we would highly recommend, and one that could easily be turned into a longer trip if you so desired!